-Sometimes your website has to rely on content from other sources.
-Embedding content through an iframe or embedding a document like a PDF for instance.
-When loading data through an iframe, it is possible that the content doesn't conform with the standards you set for your own site, like loading time, effective network usage, etc. Another risk when embedding documents is that the source could get hacked, causing your site to embed and execute malicious code or show unwanted content.
+Sometimes your website has to rely on content from other sources—embedding content through an iframe or embedding a document like a PDF, for instance.
+When loading data through an iframe, the content may not conform with the standards you set for your site, like loading time, effective network usage, etc. Another risk when embedding documents is that the source could get hacked, causing your site to embed and execute malicious code or show unwanted content.

-There are many features currently available to webdevs to limit what the content in an iframe can do.
-It's called the "Sandbox"-attribute.
-When an iframe with the attribute "sandbox" is loaded, the browser can adjust the iframe privileges.
+There are many permissions currently available to webdevs to limit what the content in an iframe can do.
+It's called the sandbox attribute.
+When an iframe with the attribute sandbox is loaded, the browser can adjust the iframe privileges.
 For instance, it can do the following:

 - treat the content as being from a unique origin